-- Publicise a range of time/days when officers are specifically available to answer questions, provide further information etc. - Can be beneficial for people who prefer face-face discussion - Limitation successful in the past, but will never be a time/day that suits everyone.
-Need to make clear officers are available at other times as well. - Can encourage written responses/hand out response
+- · Publicise a range of time/days when officers are specifically available to answer questions, provide further information etc. - Limitation successful in the past, but will never be a time/day that suits everyone.
+Need to make times as well. - · Can encourage written forms